isomerpages/moe-kranjisec/_experience/CCE/Sexuality Education.md

 #### INFORMATION FOR PARENTS

 10. Parents may opt their children out of Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents via Parents Gateway at the start of the year and is also accessible [here](https://form.gov.sg/61dd48cd8062380013aa2fac).
-The completed form is to be submitted by **28/01/2022**.
+This form will be distributed to parents at the start of the year and is also accessible [here](https://go.gov.sg/kss-sed-opt-out).
+The completed form is to be submitted by **27/01/2023**.

 12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form will be distributed to parents via Parents Gateway at the start of the year and is also accessible [here](https://form.gov.sg/61dd52b99c794b0012fb0027).
-The completed form is to be submitted by **28/01/2022**.
+This form will be distributed to parents at the start of the year and is also accessible [here](https://go.gov.sg/kss-eteens-opt-out).
+The completed form is to be submitted by **27/01/2023**.

-13. Parents can contact the school at 6766 2464 (email: kranji\_ss@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+13. Parents can contact the school at 6766 2464 (email: kranji_ss@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

 14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.